 Student Advisement & Licensure Exam Requirements

 In addition to coursework and field experiences there are exams required for program completion and licensure.
-A complete listing of the required tests is available on the Office of Teacher Education and Professional Services website.
+A complete listing of the required tests is available on the Office of Teacher Education website.